virezox/mech/docs/readme.md

 1. see how YT-DLP does it
 2. check media page for JSON requests
-3. check HAR file for JSON requests
+3. check HAR file
-4. check HAR file for media
-5. check HTML for JSON
-6. check HTML for media
+4. check HTML
-7. monitor APK for JSON requests
+5. monitor APK for JSON requests
-8. parse HTML
+6. APK tool
+7. AndroGuard